GDPR Related National Laws & Modifications

 - signs or sound-notices must be located in the recording area;

-- and, data must be deleted within 3 months of the recording, unless there is a legal claim.
+- and, data must be deleted within 3 months of the recording, unless there is a legal claim which justifies longer-term storage.

 Data Protection Officers